Microlocal Theory of Legendrian Links and Cluster Algebras: Construction of Quasi-Cluster Structures on Sheaf Moduli

 Let us now specialize to our situation, with $\bG$ a GP-graph and $\ww=\ww(\bG)$ its initial weave.
 By Section \ref{sec:weaves}, there is a distinguished linearly independent subset $\fS(\bG)\subset H_1(L(\ww(\bG)))$ of $\mathbb{L}$-compressible cycles parametrized by the sugar-free hulls in the GP-graph.
 For each element in $\fS(\bG)$, we choose a $\sf Y$-tree representative $\gamma$, which exists by Lemma \ref{lem: Y representability}, and define

 These functions shall become our cluster $\cX$-variables, once signs are fixed and Theorem \ref{thm:main} is proven.
 Note that, since we can isotope the $\sf Y$-tree $\gamma$ to a short $\sf I$-cycle, i.e. an equivalent monochromatic edge, we may use it to compute $X_\gamma$ explicitly, as follows.
 In a neighborhood of a short $\sf I$-cycle, labeled with the permutation $s_i$, a point in the flag moduli $\M_1(\ww)$ is specified by the data of a quadruple of flags.
 Each of these flags has the same subspaces $\SF^j$ in each region for $j\neq i$, and for $j = i$ we additionally require the data in each region of a line $l$ in the two-dimensional space $V := \SF^{i+1}/\SF^{i-1}.$ This is the data of four lines $a, b, c, d\sse V$.
+The function $X_\gamma$ is then equal to the cross-ratio